 View this post on Instagram

-For whiteboard animation, we don’t typically recommend storyboards.
+For whiteboard animation, storyboards aren’t usually a part of our process.
 Often the visual descriptions for each frame are detailed enough that clients and producers can get a sense of what will happen on screen.
-This allows us to move really quickly while still communicating clearly and giving opportunities for input.
+We’ve dedicated a lot of time to perfecting our process that allows us to move really quickly while still communicating clearly and giving opportunities for input.

 Different videos and animation styles require different processes – you and your production team can decide what makes the most sense for your project.